-- Producers make food.
-In photosynthesis, plants and algae trap light from the sun and this drives the production of ATP, which they then use to make glucose from carbon dioxide and water (see Chapter 5.2 to remind you of the process of photosynthesis). - Primary consumers are the organisms, mainly animals, that ear producers.
-They are herbive.
-They use the molecules in plants to supply the raw materials needed for their metabolic reaches. - Secondary consumers are the animals that feed on herbivores.
+- · Producers make food.
+In photosynthesis, plants and algae trap light from the sun and this drives The products make sooc in process measures, pans and age tag near norm are sur and us unvestight for a solution of ATE which they then use to make glucose from carbon dioxide and water (see Chapter 5.2 to remind you of the process of photosynthesis). - Primary consumers are the organisms, mainly animals, that eat producers.
+They are herbivo They use the molecules in plants to supply the raw materials needed for their metabolic reacti- - Secondary consumers are the animals that feed on herbivores.
 They are carnivores.
 They use the molecules in the herbivores to supply the raw materials needed for their metabolic reactions - Tertiary consumers are animals that feed on other carnivores.
-They are usually the top predators in an area, unless there is a quaternary consumer.
-They use the molecules in th carnivores to supply the raw materials needed for their metabolic reactions. - Decomposers are the final trophic level in any set of feeding relationships.
-They are the microorganisms, such as bacteria and fungi, that break down the remains of arimsals and plants and return the minerial nutrients to the soil.
+They are usually the to predators in an area, unless there is a quaternary consumer.
+They use the molecules in carnivores to supply the raw materials needed for their metabolic reactions. - Decomposers are the final trophic level in any set of feeding relationships.
+They are the microorganisms, such as bacteria and fungi, that break down the remains of animals and plants and return the mineral nutrients to the soil.